Privacy Act 2020

 Protecting Personal Information in the internet age

-The Act seeks to increase New Zealanders’ confidence that their personal information is secure and will be treated properly.
+The Privacy Act 2020 seeks to increase New Zealanders’ confidence that their personal information is secure and will be treated properly.

 Personal information is more than a person’s name, address and date of birth; it is all information about an identifiable individual.

 The growing use of internet-connected devices, social media, e-commerce, and cloud storage means large quantities of data can now be easily stored, retrieved, and disclosed anywhere around the world.
 This has many benefits, but it also creates new challenges for the protection of personal information by public and private sector agencies.
 These agencies include school boards and NZSTA.

 Boards and their schools are agencies that collect, use, store and dispose of a lot of personal information.
 The personal information collected relates to students and their parents, caregivers and whānau, staff, contractors and board members.
 It also includes personal information from other agencies that interact with the school such as the Ministry of Education, Education Review Office and NZSTA, and others in the school and its wider communities, such as sports and community groups.